 The Research Whisperer also has a blog post on how find researchers to collaborate with.

 Twitter is the best known form of micro-blogging.
 For just getting started with the platform, Sarah Mojarad has written A beginner's guide to joining Academic Twitter.
 For more information about using Twitter to promote your research, try Top Twitter tips for research impact by Fast Track Impact.

 LSE have produced a helpful guide Using Twitter in university research, teaching and impact activities.

 These services offer a means of storing and sharing citations, and facilitate academic networking.
 Citeulike and Mendeley are two of the best known resources of this type.

 To use or not to use social media

 For advice on the use of social media, read Social Media: a guide for researchers, produced by the Research Information Network.

 Vitae have produced a Handbook of social media for researchers and supervisors and run social media events for researchers.
-More information from Vitae can be found via Digital Researcher.
+More information from Vitae can be found on the Vitae website.

 For more ideas about how social media technologies can help you, try this online guide to Web 2.0 for researchers, developed at Newcastle University for Arts and Humanities researchers, for some useful tips.